sanchezricky/testinggrounds/docker/README.md

-# Create a Docker container in Vagrant for testing
+# Docker installation ready for testing!